 In 2015, Tanger Outlets Foxwoods opened within the complex, between the renamed Fox Tower and Grand Pequot Tower.
 Constructed for $120 million, the 85-store mall focused on luxury brands and the usual mall stores.

-Walking from Fox Tower Parking Garage to the Rainmaker garage can take up to 20 minutes one way.
+Did You Know? – Walking from Fox Tower Parking Garage to the Rainmaker garage can take up to 20 minutes one way – and that doesn’t include the attached Tanger Mall.

 The future of Foxwoods in this post-pandemic era is yet to have a specific path.
-On the one hand, peddling their brand to Puerto Rico could be the beginning of the expansion.
+On the one hand, peddling their brand to Puerto Rico could begin the expansion.
 But, on the other hand, there is still a lot the Mashantucket Pequots need to open at their enormous Connecticut property.

 “We are going to continue to add experiences shortly; you aren’t going to be able to get anywhere but at Foxwoods,” Guyot said with confidence.